You've found a super nice experience at Worldpackers and now you're worried about visa or immigration? Here are some of our tips about it :)

 In your conversations, you can ask about people’s experiences with immigration, if they had any trouble or have any tips.
 They’ll definitely have a lot to share and add, but we always recommend consulting official sources, as we mentioned above.

 And we also have the Worldpackers Blog, full of stories and tips from travelers about travel planning.
-In our Blog, we divide our content into travel tips and info about your first trip.
 The courses in our WP Academy track “Planning and budgeting for travel” can really help you out too.
 In these courses, you’ll find info on everything you need to know to travel: budgeting, itineraries, languages, and more.

 If you have any doubts, please contact us at firstname.lastname@example.org